 - i) Investments are included at fair value. - ii) All listed investments are stated at the bid price at the date of the Statement of Net Assets. - iii) Fixed interest securities including bonds short, are stated at their clean prices.
 Accrued income is accounted for within investment income. - iv) Pooled investment vehicles are stated at bid price for funds with bid/offer spreads, or single price where there are no bid/offer spreads as provided by the investment manager.
 Shares in other pooled arrangements have been valued as the latest available net asset value ('NAV').
-Non-daily priced funds are valued at the latest available price prior to the year-end date. - v) Derivatives are stated at fair value. - Over the counter (OTC) derivatives are stated at fair value using pricing models and relevant market data as at the year-end date. - Forward foreign exchange contracts are valued by determining the gain or loss that would arise from closing out the contract at the reporting date by entering into an equal and opposite contract at that date. - Futures are contractual agreements to buy or sell a specified financial instrument at a specific price at a predetermined future date.
+Non-daily priced funds are valued at the latest available price prior to the year-end date. - v) Derivatives are stated at fair value. - Over the counter (OTC) derivatives are stated at fair value using pricing models and relevant market data as at the year-end date. - Futures are contractual agreements to buy or sell a specified financial instrument at a specific price at a predetermined future date.
 They are valued at the fair value as determined by the closing exchange price as at the year-end. - Swaps are contractual agreements between two parties to exchange streams of payments over time based on specified notional amounts.
-They are valued at the current value of future expected net cash flows arising from the swap, determined using a discounted cash flow model and market data at the reporting date. - All gains and losses arising on derivative contracts are reported within 'Change in Market Value'. - vi) Repurchase and Reverse Repurchase arrangements. - Under repurchase (repo) arrangements, the Scheme continues to recognise and value the securities that are delivered out as collateral and includes them in the Financial Statements.
-The cash received is recognised as an asset and the obligation to pay it back is recognised as a liability. - Under reverse repurchase (reverse repo) arrangements, the Scheme does not recognise the collateral securities received as assets in its Financial Statements.
+They are valued at the current value of future expected net cash flows arising from the swap, determined using a discounted cash flow model and market data at the reporting date. - All gains and losses arising on derivative contracts are reported within 'Change in Market Value'. - vi) Repurchase and Reverse Repurchase arrangements.

+Under repurchase (repo) arrangements, the Scheme continues to recognise and value the securities that are delivered out as collateral and includes them in the Financial Statements.
+The cash received is recognised as an asset and the obligation to pay it back is recognised as a liability.

+Under reverse repurchase (reverse repo) arrangements, the Scheme does not recognise the collateral securities received as assets in its Financial Statements.
 The Scheme does recognise the cash delivered to the counterparty as a receivable in the Financial Statements.

 - vii) The Special Purpose Vehicle (SPV) is valued on a discounted cash flow basis by the Employer's treasury team.
-A discount rate, based on property asset backed bonds and adjusted for Kingfisher plc's credit rating, is applied to the projected future cash flows.
-The discount rate changes to a risk- free rate when the vacant possession value of the properties exceeds the value of the future income streams. - viii) Annuities purchased in the name of the Trustee, unless immaterial, are included in the Financial Statements using the valuation provided by the Scheme Actuary as at the year end date.
+A discount rate of 5.91%, based on property asset backed bonds and adjusted for Kingfisher plc's credit rating, is applied to the projected future cash flows.
+The discount rate changes to a risk- free rate (3.79%) when the vacant possession value of the properties exceeds the value of the future income streams. - viii) Annuities purchased in the name of the Trustee, unless immaterial, are included in the Financial Statements using the valuation provided by the Scheme Actuary as at the year-end date.
 The valuation is determined as the present value of expected future benefit payments for the members covered by the annuity policies.
-Cashflows in payment are projected using the 2FO basis used for the latest formal actuarial valuation.
+Cashflows in payment are projected using the same assumptions as the 2FO basis used for the latest formal actuarial valuation.